TazmiDev/cra/README.md

 # CRA (Chinese Region Address)

-CRA-Z is a Node.js and Vue.js compatible library that provides functionalities for generating and querying Chinese region addresses, including provinces, cities, and districts.
+CRA is a Node.js and Vue.js compatible library that provides functionalities for generating and querying Chinese region addresses, including provinces, cities, 和 districts.

 ## Features